gvwilson/sdxpy/src/debugger/index.md

 [%g clear_breakpoint "clears" %]
 the breakpoint,
-we copy the original instruction back into place, and if the VM encounters a breakpoint instruction while its running, it drops into interactive mode
+we copy the original instruction back into place, and if the VM encounters a breakpoint instruction while it is running, it drops into interactive mode
 ([%f debugger-break %]).